CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 Together with the basic measures, the following measures correspond to the state of the art in the field of "iOS for Enterprise".

-#### SYS.3.2.3.M9 Using a complex device codeActivating the passcode denies unauthorized third parties access to the information in the smartphone or tablet.
+#### SYS.3.2.3.M9 Using a complex device code
+Activating the passcode denies unauthorized third parties access to the information in the smartphone or tablet.
 In addition, using a complex password will provide improved entropy for certain encryption keys.
 For the three fictitious user groups, the following values ​​listed in the table are recommended.

 Since the use of special characters in passcodes has a strong impact on usability, their use should be carefully considered.
 The complexity can also be increased by significantly increasing the password length.